 Between each set, walk 5-10 steps for a rest and then get back into it.
 The goal is to complete this circuit as fast as you can.

 Mike Tyson Squat Workout

 Tyson did this body squat routine while in prison; it doesn’t sound too hard but it’s a real killer:

-- Line up ten cards facedown in a straight line on the ground with 4″ in-between each card.
+- Line up ten cards facedown in a straight line on the ground with 4″ between each card.

-- Begin by standing over the first card, squat down and pick up the first card.
+- Begin by standing over the first card and squatting down to pick it up.

 - Holding the first card, take a step forward to the second card.
 Squat down and place the card you just picked up on top of the second card.
 At this point, you’ll have no cards in your hand, and 2 cards will be one on top of the other on the ground below you.